jenia/ipreader/README.md

 This program is carefully designed to process large volume of data while using a minimum of resources:

-- This program is profile using Golang pprof tooling
+- This program is profiled using Golang pprof tooling
 - ips are treated as numbers rather than strings to optimize memory and lookup performance
 - ips are stored in a kind of multiplication table to optimize memory usage
-- ipcounter pre-allocate a 2^32 slice to store all IP V4 to avoid doing unnecessary malloc and data copying
 - ipcounter and ipreader are async to maximize CPU utilization
 - ipreader is carefully designed to read the file one buffer size at a time to minimize context switching